 In other words, that kind of happiness evaporates quickly and leaves us wanting more.
 Things may last longer than experiential rewards, but the memories that linger are what matter most.

-By offering up experiential rewards to your employees, you're creating a reward that your employee will re-live time and time again, and will instill some serious Fear of Missing Out (FOMO) when they post pictures of where they've been.
+By offering experiential rewards to your employees, you're creating a reward that your employees will re-live time and time again., and will instill some serious Fear of Missing Out (FOMO) when they post pictures of where they've been.